Gluten-Free Crepes (Paleo & Grain-Free)

 - 3 eggs, room temperature

-- 1 cup almond milk
+- 1 cup almond milk, room temperature

 - ¼ teaspoon salt

-- 2 tablespoons coconut oil, melted
+- 2 tablespoons coconut oil, melted but cooled slightly

 - ½ teaspoon vanilla extract